RWTH-HPC/MMCP_2026_Artifact_Hybrid_Inference/README.md

 ## Installation

 ### Software Environment
-The code was tested on the CLAIX-2023 cluster at RWTH Aachen University using the following software stack On CLAIX-2023 you can setup the correct environment via
+The code was tested on the CLAIX-2023 cluster at RWTH Aachen University.
+On CLAIX-2023 you can setup the correct environment via
 ```
 source setup_env_claix23.sh